 The documentary crew filmed me having my eyebrows tattooed and hanging out with some of my friends as well as filming me at work.
 Its these seemingly ordinary activities which have helped keep me sane, especially since starting active treatment in September 2015.
 Cancer has became my whole life, not just an inconvenient visit to the hospital every three months, but something that effects my life every single day.
 I am however a glass half full person, and I hope this comes across in the film.

 On that note I’ll shortly be heading away for a few days to Prague, while I still have time to live!
 Please do tune in if you can, I’m sure it’ll be interesting viewing.
 You can watch my TV debut A Time to Live on BBC2 on Wednesday 17 May at 9pm.
+There is also extended footage available on The Open University website.

 Huge thanks to Sue and the amazing team that put it together.